Scille/parsec-cloud/docs/hosting/sequester/index.rst

 Realm vs Workspace: In Parsec vocabulary, workspace and realm are two sides of the same coin.
-In a nutshell, the realm is a server-side concept that references the big pile of encrypted data, while the workspace is the client-side concept that reference those data once decrypted.
+In a nutshell, the realm is a server-side concept that references the big pile of encrypted data, while the workspace is the client-side concept that references those data once decrypted.

 Hence the "realm export" is the operation of exporting from the server all the encrypted